mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1422 out of 1589 answered this question in 2021.</p>

-Here's what you liked the most about the product in 2021:
+Here's what you liked the most about the product in 2021, compared to 2020:

-- **Community (2.9x):** While appreciation for the community grew by 190%, the community itself doubled in size over that same time frame.
+- **Community (2.9x):** While the community itself doubled in size, appreciation for the community grew by 190% over that same time frame.
   It looks like we're witnessing a network effect: with twice as many users, developers got three times more value from the community.
 - **Accessibility (2.2x):** The community has definitely noticed the work we have put in to make our components more accessible.
   Special thanks to Sebastian Silbermann [(@eps1lon)](https://github.com/eps1lon) for his continued help!